Become an Inclusive Employers Member today

 Intersectionality factsheet

 Men’s Health Week is an international event to raise awareness about men’s physical and mental health, with the aim of giving boys and men access to the information, services and treatment they need to maintain their health.
-Organisations can participate in this event by raising awareness about issues relating to men’s health and addressing problems or barriers to men’s healthcare.
+Organisations can take part in this event by raising awareness about issues relating to men’s health and addressing problems or barriers to men’s healthcare.

-Men’s Health Week runs from 10-16 June.
+Men’s Health Week 2025 runs from Monday 9th June to Sunday 15th June.

 There are many reasons why organisations may wish to directly address issues in relation to men and boys’ health.
 For example, here are a few statistics about their mental health: